Overview and History of WhamTech

 over 15 years of data-driven experience

 WhamTech, Inc. (WhamTech) is a privately-held US-owned Delaware corporation established in October 2000 and based in Dallas, Texas.
-WhamTech's mission is to develop indexed adapter-based data virtualization, federation integration and interoperability technology software products.
-WhamTech develops these products to anticipate, meet and exceed the demands of customers seeking an alternative to the conventional approaches of data warehouses, federated data access with conventional adapters and enterprise search.
+WhamTech's mission is to develop indexed adapter-based data virtualization, federation, integration and interoperability technology software products.
+WhamTech develops these products to anticipate, meet and exceed the demands of customers seeking an alternative to the conventional approaches of data warehousing, federated data access with conventional adapters and enterprise search.
+Collectively, these products are called SmartData Fabric™ (SDF).

 Our goal is to provide a better and more seamless way to work with data, by changing the way data is accessed, analyzed, integrated, shared and interoperated.

-WhamTech adapter products are based on independent, cleansed indexes that execute both structured and unstructured queries for data warehouse capabilities, including results when data sources are unavailable and archive.
+WhamTech SDF products are based on independent, clean indexes that execute both structured and unstructured queries for data warehouse/data mart capabilities, including results when data sources are unavailable and archive.

-WhamTech customers are typically OEM sales to system integrators and platform companies, however, there have also been, and continue to be, a number of direct sales to end-customers.
+WhamTech customers are typically OEM/reseller sales to system integrators and platform companies, however, there have also been, and continue to be, a number of direct sales to end-customers.
 See customers for more information.
-Based on customer projects, WhamTech uses agile development methods with continuous integration to constantly improve EIQ Products.
+Based on customer projects, WhamTech uses agile development methods with continuous integration to constantly improve SDF.

-Some of the recently developed capabilities include: Link Indexes™ that keep track of data and entity connections within an individual data source and among multiple data sources to accelerate joins, execute degrees of separation queries, perform link analysis, social media and network analysis, discover, merge, combine, validate and present physical, logical and ontological data models, cause and effect analysis, and influence analysis.
+Some of the recently developed capabilities include Link Indexes™ that keep track of data and entity connections within an individual data source and across multiple data sources to accelerate joins, execute degrees of separation queries, perform link analysis, social media and network analysis, discover, merge, combine, validate and present physical, logical and ontological data models, cause and effect analysis, influence analysis and more.
+Another capability includes indefinite scale, independent indexing and query processing to allow high performance analytics and complex event event processing using standard driver access and SQL on data stored in almost any data source, including mainframes and Big Data.

-Use of a categorization tool for structured and unstructured data - part of WhamTech's eDiscovery tool, Teracase™ and Intelligent Spider™ WhamTech has entered into partnerships with system integrators and other companies to install, and provide support and training, for products.
-WhamTech's people are individuals who possess extensive, successful business experience with expertise in technology, capital markets, and major projects.
+WhamTech has entered into partnerships with system integrators and other companies to install, and provide support and training for SDF products.
+This allows WhamTech to focus on product development, and leverage its technologies and the core competencies of its people, who possess extensive succesfsul business experience with expertise in technology, capital markets and major projects.
 WhamTech has achieved a number of significant technology and business advancements since one of its predecessor companies acquired the technology assets in November 1998 - see technology milestones for a discussion of the main advancements.

 History of WhamTech: